An average case efficient algorithm for solving two-variable linear Diophantine equations: Implementation and result

-In the first implementation task, we compare the DEA-I algorithm with the EEA-I and the extended Euclid's algorithm given on \cite{EEAGit1}, which we refer to as EEA-2.
-The C language code of EEA-2 given in \cite{EEAGit1} is an implementation of a version of Extended Euclid's algorithm given in \cite{knuth2014art}.
-For the comparison, we compute the number of iterations taken by the first while loop in the execution of DEA-I algorithm and compare it with the number of iterations taken by the first while loops of the other two algorithms (EEA-I and EEA-2) on the same inputs ($a,b,c$).
+In the first implementation task, we compared the DEA-I algorithm with the EEA-I and the extended Euclid's algorithm given on \cite{EEAGit1}, which we refer to as EEA-2.
+The C language code of EEA-2 given in \cite{EEAGit1} is an implementation of a version of Extended Euclid's algorithm which is given in \cite{knuth2014art}.
+We compared the number of iterations taken by the first while loop in the DEA-I algorithm with the number of iterations taken by the first while loops of the other two algorithms (EEA-I and EEA-2) on the same inputs ($a,b,c$).
 Note that the EEA-2 algorithm does not use a stack anywhere in the program, whereas EEA-I uses a stack.
-EEA-2 and EEA-I algorithms are for solving two-variable linear Diophantine equations of the form $ax+by=gcd(a,b)$.
-We extend them to solve $ax+by=c$.
+EEA-2 and EEA-I algorithms are used for solving the Diophantine equation $ax+by=gcd(a,b)$.
+We extend them to solve $ax+by=c$ for any integer $c$.

-We execute the C programs for DEA-I, EEA-2, and EEA-I on 100000 input triplets ($a,b,c$).
-For each input triplet we choose a uniformly random integer $a$ between $2$ and $2^{4096}$ (both inclusive), $b$ between $1$ and $a-1$ (both inclusive) and $c$ as a random integer between $1$ and $2^{4096}$(both inclusive).
-For these inputs, we compare the three algorithms and find that the average number of iterations by the first while loops of the DEA-I, EEA-2, and EEA-I algorithms are 2390.2, 2392, and 2393, respectively.
-These figures do not show an improvement of our algorithm over existing algorithms, but the results of the next implementation task show it.
+We executed the C programs for DEA-I, EEA-2, and EEA-I on 100000 input triplets ($a,b,c$).
+For each input triplet we chose uniformly random integers ($a,b,c$) where $a$ is between $2$ and $2^{4096}$ (both inclusive), $b$ is between $1$ and $a-1$ (both inclusive) and $c$ is between $1$ and $2^{4096}$(both inclusive).
+For these inputs, we compared the three algorithms and found that the average number of iterations by the first while loops of the DEA-I, EEA-2, and EEA-I algorithms are 2390.2, 2392, and 2393, respectively.
+These figures do not show any significant improvement of our algorithm over existing algorithms, but the results of the next implementation task show it.